richmr/robocompscoutingapp/README.md

 Make sure your teammates can connect to the app!  `Ctrl-C` once it looks good.

 #### Run for real
-I recommend using `nohup robocompscoutingapp --daemon &` to ensure the application will not close if your command-line connection to the server is lost.
-I freely admit this is a very lazy way to run a mildly resilient background process on linux but I ran out of time to get true daemon mode to work.
-And `nohup` sure does work well!
+On game day it's best to run the app as a background process.
+The easiest way to do this is by using `nohup robocompscoutingapp run &` to ensure the application will not close if your command-line connection to the server is lost.

+If you want some resilience in case your server reboots during an event you can add it as a [cron job that starts on boot](https://phoenixnap.com/kb/crontab-reboot).

 You will be able to see logs in the `logs` directory of your file structure.